Abigail M. Bastien

 Abigail is survived by her mother, Kelly Legando of Sandusky; father, Scott Bastien of Milan; sisters, Kaylee Bastien and Ashlyn Legando; brothers, Brady and Kaden Legando; maternal grandparents, Neal and Mary Ebert; maternal grandparents, Tom and Cindy LaMarca and paternal grandmother, Wanda Bastien and many other loving relatives and friends.

 Friends may call on Thursday, July 20, 2017 from 3:00 pm to 7:00 pm at the Kinzel Center at Sandusky Central Catholic School, 410 W. Jefferson St., Sandusky.
 A Mass of Christian Burial will be held on Friday, July 21 at 10:00 am at St. Mary's Catholic Church, 429 Central Ave., Sandusky.
 Burial will follow in Calvary Cemetery, Sandusky.
+Groff Funeral Homes and Crematory, Sandusky is assisting the family with arrangements.

 Those wishing to contribute to Abigail's memory may do so to the SCCS Abigail Bastien Scholarship Fund, 410 W. Jefferson St., Sandusky, OH 44870.